bdeployteam/bdeploy/doc/retypeuser/setup/master.md

 The **root directory** contains all the runtime data.
 It is adviseable to select an empty directory in the data area of your system (e.g. /var/bdeploy on Linux) that is intended exclusively for this purpose.
 Keep the root directory separate from the BDeploy binary installation.
 Make sure that there is enough space available.

+A `STANDALONE` master can be initialized like this:

 ```
 bdeploy init --root=</path/to/root> --hostname=<hostname> --mode=STANDALONE --port=7701 --initUser=<username> --initPassword=<password>
 ```